Kumbanad: Economy

 There are other small business and services that depend on the foreign remittance.
 Since most of the emigrants are young and middle aged, most of the settled population is old-aged.
 There are services and health care units that cater to their needs.

+In 2023, the BBC reported on the problems and benefits which have arisen from migration away from Kerala, focussing on the village of Kumbanad.